-STAR reading and Math assessments are used to monitor progress.
+STAR 360 Reading and Math assessments are used to gather baseline performance data, for instructional intervention and progress monitoring.

 We understand that many times doctors request written summaries of student behavior and progress from the classroom teacher.
 Please remember that during the school day the teacher is busy teaching and cannot always find time to write evaluations without prior notice.
 We request that you let us know in advance of the need for written evaluations and allow at least one week for them to be done.
 These evaluations will be sent directly to the doctor's office for review.